StackVista/stackstate-docs/use/analytics.md

 {% endtab %}
 {% endtabs %}

-#### List all components which depend on a specific component and have the state CRITICAL
+#### List all components that depend on a specific component and have the state CRITICAL

 {% tabs %}
 {% tab title="Query" %}